calliope-edu/CalliopEO_AstroPi/README.md

 ```
 $ sudo cp /etc/fstab /etc/fstab.backup
 ```
 5. Open the file `/etc/fstab` in a text editor.
-Remove (or uncomment) all mount point definitions in `/etc/fstab` for CalliopEO.
-The section with the moint point definitions should look like the following:
+Remove (or uncomment) mount point definitions in `/etc/fstab` for CalliopEO.
+The line(s) with the moint point definitions should look like the following:
 ```
 # Mount points for Calliope Mini
 /dev/disk/by-uuid/0123-4567 /home/calliope/mnt/mini vfat noauto,users 0 0
-/dev/disk/by-uuid/089A-BCDE /home/calliope/mnt/flash vfat noauto,users 0 0
 ```
 6. Restart the operating system.
 The de-installation is complete.